mihir-gawade/adaptive-web-app-builder-library/README.md

-# Bhishma - Project Generator
+# Bhishma - Adaptive Web App Builder Library

 **Bhishma** is a powerful CLI tool designed to help developers quickly set up pre-compiled projects using popular frameworks such as Angular, React, and React Native.
 With just a few simple commands, you can generate a fully functional project and start coding right away.